How to Become an Electrician in Iowa

 Electrical Technology – Certificate Program, Electrical Technology – Associate Program

-Southwestern Community College offers various Certificate program options for future opticians, a Certificate program and an Associate program.
+Southwestern Community College offers various Certificate program options for future electricians, a Certificate program and an Associate program.
 All programs are offered at their campus in the town of Creston, IA.
 Most of the school’s 1,656 students are on 2-year programs.
 The college is accredited by the North Central Association of Colleges and Schools, The Higher Learning Commission.
 The cost of tuition for in-state students is around $5,664 and for out-of-state students in the order of $5,888 per year.
 Study materials can cost in the order of $1,338, depending on the program chosen.

 * College accredition status and tuition fees and are, to our best knowledge, correct at the time of writing, and sourced from the National Center for Education Statistics (http://nces.ed.gov/).
 Check all details directly with college before applying.